Why join AIO? …Here are ELEVEN reasons:

 - Industry Events Calendar: Access to adding events such as Recitals, Dedications, Open Houses.

 All nominees are asked to obtain the nominating signature of a current Regular or Charter AIO member.
-Nominees for Regular (voting) membership should also ask two additional Regular or Charter AIO members to act as references.
-Each reference will be contacted and asked to vouch for the nominee’s work and business ethics.
+Nominees for Regular membership should also provide the name of two additional Regular or Charter members to act as references.
+Each reference will be contacted to vouch for the nominee’s work and business ethics.

-Potential nominees for Regular membership who cannot find two additional AIO references may be nominated in the Associate category.
-All Associate members must apply for Regular membership after five years by supplying the two additional AIO references and an updated résumé.
-No additional joining fee is required to become a Regular member.
+Potential nominees for Regular membership who cannot find two additional references may be nominated in the Associate category.
+All Associate members must apply for Regular membership after they have achieved five years of experience.
+Student members become Associate members at the age of 25.

 American Institute of Organbuilders